willbestuck/spotify-playlist-generator/README.md

 ## Prerequisites
 - Make sure you have created a Spotify developer account at 'https://developer.spotify.com/'
-- Create a CSV file with Artist names (see example in root directory)
+- Create a CSV file with Artist names